Obediah Shirley House – Honea Path, South Carolina

 Edit This Page | Leave A Comment

-Located one-half mile west of Honea Path stands this home known as the Obediah Shirley House.
-The original section of this home was built as a log cabin by Obediah Shirley.
+The Obediah Shirley House stands a half-mile west of Honea Path.
+The original section was built as a log cabin in 1826.
 Shirley was born in Abbeville in 1802 and married Jane Armstrong in 1824.
-Shirley and his family settled here and built the original log portion of this structure in 1826.
-He became a large landowner in this area, part of his property was developed to create the town of Honea Path.
-He was a successful farmer who hauled his cotton to the nearest market in North Augusta to be sold.
+He and his family settled in Anderson County, and he became a large landowner.
+In fact, a portion of his property was developed to create the Town of Honea Path.
+A successful farmer, he hauled his cotton to the nearest market in North Augusta.

-Over the course of 26-years, Shirley and his wife had ten children, eight of which survived into adulthood.
-Over the years, descendants of the original builder continued to expand the home to meet their growing needs.
-Logs were also used in the next phase of the house which exists as the middle room of the home today.
+Over the course of 26 years, Shirley and his wife had ten children, eight of which survived into adulthood.
+Over the years, he and his descendants expanded the home to meet their growing needs.
+Logs were also used in the next phase of the house, which is the middle room of the home today.
 After 1850, a third room was added across the front with an enclosed stairway to reach the second level.
-The last major addition to the structure was a one story wing used as the kitchen at the rear of the home.
+The last major addition to the structure was a one-story wing used as the kitchen at the rear of the home.
 The end chimneys and foundation are fieldstone which was sourced from a quarry, across the road, that was once part of the original property.

-Though many additions have been made over the years, the interior remains intact with the decorative details being simply executed.
-The house has many modern conveniences such as electricity, running water and a kitchen but when descendants were living there no bathroom plumbing was ever installed.
-By the 1980s the house had 86 acres of land, most of which was sold off and developed.
-In 1988, descendant, James Austin, Jr. conveyed one acre and the historic house to the Shirley House Foundation to be restored.
+Though many additions have been made over the years, the interior remains intact with decorative details being simply executed.
+The house has many modern conveniences such as electricity, running water and a kitchen, but while Shirley’s descendants lived here, no bathroom plumbing was installed.
+By the 1980s, the property was 86 acres, most of which was subsequently sold off and developed.
+In 1988, descendant James Austin, Jr. conveyed one acre and the historic house to the Shirley House Foundation to be restored.
 The house went through a major restoration effort in 1988 which stabilized and preserved the home for future generations.
-Today, the house exists as a museum open for tours by appointment only.
+Today, the house exists as a museum; it is open for tours by appointment only.

 The Obediah Shirley House is listed in the National Register: